 Screen Printing a new Design for the Olimpick Games

-As you’ll see over at our case studies page, we helped the Cotswold Olimpick Games get back on its feet last year by creating a happy, country festival-type brand for 2018 to use on signs and the website etc. This year we wanted to create something which was sufficiently different, something which was clearly a rural event, with an obvious nod to history but sporting a modern, almost tongue-in-cheek edge, which would accurately reflect the nature of this unique British event.
+As you’ll see over on our case studies page, we helped the Cotswold Olimpick Games get back on its feet last year by creating a happy, country festival-type brand for 2018 to use on signs and the website etc. This year, we wanted to create something that was sufficiently different, something that was clearly a rural event, with an obvious nod to history but sporting a modern, almost tongue-in-cheek edge, which would accurately reflect the nature of this unique British event.

 So, we teamed up with Josh Hughes-Games of 16 Tonne Press.

 Josh has bags of experience in screen printing and risographs and works from his studio slap bang in the heart of Bristol’s Old Market.
 We thought you’d be interested in seeing the updated designs for 2019 from Josh.
 The incongruity of the styles and historical references are bound to rub some purists up the wrong way, but we felt that the irreverent nature of these historic games (founded in 1612) required it, all imposed upon a 1960s-inspired dual-colour swirl, for good measure.